trapexit/mergerfs/README.md

 case, depending on the unlink policy, it will remove the just copied file and other files across the branches.

-If you want to move files to one filesystem just copy them there and use mergerfs.dedup to clean up the old paths or manually remove them from the branches directly.
+If you want to move files to one filesystem just **copy** them there and use `mergerfs.dedup` to clean up the old paths or manually remove them from the branches directly.
+(Or just move them using the underlying paths.)

 #### cached memory appears greater than it should be